zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 ## Learning Goals

-- Remove logic from controller actions in to a separate service class
+- Remove logic from controller actions into a separate service class
 - Refactor code to eliminate repetition

 ## Introduction